 NLC opposes federal preemption of local decisions regarding the use of emerging technologies in their own communities.
 As incubators of innovation and the level of government closest to the people, cities, towns and villages must retain the authority to make the choices that best serve constituents and protect local public safety, privacy, efficiency, administrative, and other needs, particularly as new technologies and their applications evolve over time.
 Local leaders must also be empowered with the federal tools and abilities to safely and effectively manage the use of emerging technologies in their communities as needed.
-(See related policy under TIS Section 5.02(E) Intelligent Transportation Systems and 5.04(F) Unmanned Aircraft Systems.)
+This includes resources and assistance to expand the capacity of local governments and their staff to collect, manage, and analyze the large amounts of data generated with the use of these technologies.
+(For additional transportation technology policy, please Transportation refer the Infrastructure Services (TIS) Chapter of the National Municipal Policy.)